Where Was 'The Four Seasons' Filmed? What to Know About the Filming Locations

 For the show's most incongruous getaway, which was planned by Nick's new 30-something girlfriend Ginny (Erika Henningsen), the Gen X group headed to a tropical eco resort with several yurts and a beachfront bar.
 Episodes 3 and 4 were the only installments filmed outside New York, with production heading south to Puerto Rico.

+All of these episodes' beachside scenes, from the group's eco resort to Anne's surfing lessons, were filmed on Luquillo Beach, on the northeast side of the island.
 Eventually, when a hurricane threatens to blow the eco resort away, the group has to relocate to a four-star hotel just a mile away.
-These scenes were filmed at El Conquistador in Fajardo, on the northeast side of the island.
-The luxury resort's amenities include a spa, a small water park, an 18-hole golf course, and a 100-acre private island.
+These scenes were filmed at El Conquistador in Fajardo, which is just 30 minutes away from Luquillo in real life.
+The luxury resort's amenities include a spa, a small water park, an 18-hole golf course, and a 100-acre private island called Palomino.

 Nick (Steve Carell) checks out an unknown island.